 “I love how hands-on all of my subjects are.
-The teachers make sure there are lots of practical classes to ensure we get plenty of time to practice all of the manual techniques we’re learning, and there’s always a staff member around to give us tips and help out.
+The teachers make sure there are lots of practical classes to ensure we get plenty of time to practise all of the manual techniques we’re learning, and there’s always a staff member around to give us tips and help out.

 Physio is a career where you get the chance to help people get moving and functioning again.
 I hope to make an impact by assisting people to achieve their sporting goals and to extend their active life for as long as they possibly can.”

 Professor Suzanne Kuys is the National Head of School of Allied Health and leads the Master of Rehabilitation program.
 She is a Professor in Physiotherapy with considerable clinical, teaching and research experience with people following stroke and other neurological conditions and older adults, particularly people undergoing rehabilitation and transitioning from the hospital to home.